Wasp Pest Controller in Sydney

-Wasps are generally considered as pests because of they sting and can cause an allergic reaction for some.
-Continue reading this guide to find out why wasps can be considered as pests and need to be removed by pest exterminators.
+Wasps are generally considered pests because they sting and can cause an allergic reaction for some.
+Continue reading this guide to determine why wasps can be considered pests and need to be removed by pest exterminators.

 General Information about Wasps

-Wasp (Latin vespidae) is an insect from the order of Hymenoptera.
+Wasp (Latin Vespidae) is an insect from the order of Hymenoptera.
 The female wasps raise their young by laying eggs on or in the larvae of other insects.
-The wasp larvae kills the host larvae and eats them.
+The wasp larvae kill the host larvae and eat them.

-There are tens of thousands species and they have spread to all parts of the world.
+There are tens of thousands of species, and they have spread to all parts of the world.
 They are usually around 10 to 15 mm in length.
-Some species can grow much more, like the Asian giant hornet, which can grow up to 5 centimetres in length.
+However, some species can grow much more, like the Asian giant hornet, which can grow up to 5 centimetres in length.
 The smallest species of wasps are Trichogrammatidae which are just 0.2 mm in length.

 If you have any questions, you may send us a message, chat or call (02) 8007 4666!

 Wasps and bees are quite similar.
 However, pest control for wasps and bees are quite different.
-Bees are an endangered species and their nests should not be removed immediately unless they pose a valid threat.
-Wasp pest control, on the other hand, are more straightforward and common.
-Wasp pest control can be done by pest control professionals quickly and safely.
+Bees are an endangered species, and their nests should not be removed immediately unless they pose a valid threat.
+Wasp pest control, on the other hand, is more straightforward and common.
+As a result, wasp pest control can be done by pest control professionals quickly and safely.

 Wasp stings are painful.

-Wasp sting can cause burning pain, redness, and inflammation.
-Bees can sting only once because they leave their stinger behind in the skin of victim.
-Wasps, on the other hand, can sting repeatedly and then they emit a chemical called pheromone that alerts other wasps to attack those nearby.
+A wasp sting can cause burning pain, redness, and inflammation.
+Bees can sting only once because they leave their stinger behind in the skin of the victim.
+On the other hand, Wasps can sting repeatedly and then emit a chemical called pheromone that alerts other wasps to attack those nearby.

-When wasp stings you, they inject a venom which contain toxins that might create allergic reactions for some people.
+When a wasp stings you, they inject venom, which contains toxins that might create allergic reactions for some people.
 One in ten people who are stung two or more times eventually become allergic to wasp stings.
 Anaphylaxis, a life-threatening allergic reaction to a wasp sting, can be deadly.

 Symptoms of Anaphylaxis